 Does an EMR store my patient information securely?
 Is my information safe?

-The National Health Act makes it an offence for anyone to share your information without your consent.
+The National Health Act makes it an offense for anyone to share your information without your consent.
 The only exceptions are when the law or a court order requires disclosure, or if non-disclosure represents a serious threat to public health.

-When should I give consent to access my electronic medical records (EMRs)?
+When should I give consent to access my Electronic Medical Records (EMRs)?

 For an easy print pdf version of these FAQs, complete the download form below: